 In this article, you’ll find an overview of the 10 major stages of online course creation

 While this is by no means an exhaustive list of all the things that need to be planned, prepared for and executed to create a successful online course, it provides you with the ‘stratospheric overview’ of the major milestones so that you know what to expect and what the journey will look like before you get started.10 Steps To Creating A Wildly Successful Online Course Click To Tweet

 Your course topic must be something that you LOVE.
 If you are not passionate about your topic, it will be obvious if you don’t love your topic and will make your training about as engaging as a cardboard sandwich.

-Don’t feel like you have to teach a university level profession.
+Don’t feel like you have to teach a university-level profession.
 Think about your skills, talents and life experiences that you have been through.
-Cooking your favourite dishes, interior design, writing non-fiction, overcoming the death of a loved one… the list of possible course topics is endless.
+Cooking your favorite dishes, interior design, writing non-fiction, overcoming the death of a loved one… the list of possible course topics is endless.

 In short, if you love your topic, you are good at your topic and you have experience (formal or life) in it, then you have a topic that will work for you.

 2. Ensure Your Course Idea has High Market Demand

 Hands up who wants to spend weeks of their life creating an online course, for absolutely nobody to buy it?
 Nope.
 Didn’t think so.